What is Flux (FLUX)?

 TLDR

-Flux is a decentralized cloud infrastructure ecosystem powering Web3 applications through a global network of nodes, offering an alternative to centralized cloud services like AWS.
+Flux ($FLUX) is a decentralized cloud infrastructure ecosystem powering Web3 applications through a global network of nodes, offering alternatives to centralized services like AWS.

 Deep Dive